-Mensa has three stated purposes
+Mensa has three stated goals

-Mensa is an international society, free from all social distinctions (racial, religious, etc).
+Mensa is an international society, free from all social distinctions (racial, religious, etc.).

 Famous Mensans include Scott Adams, Geena Davis and General Norman Schwarzkopf.

 - Mensa is the largest and oldest high-IQ society in the world.
 The only qualification for membership is having an IQ in the top 2% of the population.